 The future phasing out of FTP

 Support for FTP is dropping, especially when replacement options like SFTP make so much more sense.
-2020 looks like it will be the final nail in the coffin for this earliest of online protocols.
+FTP has had one of the longest runs of any online protocols, but it appears that 2020 may be its last year in service due to new changes from web browsers.
 In early 2020, the latest version of Chrome came out with FTP switched off by default for the first time.
 It can still be enabled with a command-line change, but by version 82 it was completely removed.

-The same is true of Firefox, which removed FTP from its code in spring of 2020 and will only be offering extended support until 2021.
+The same is true of Firefox, which removed FTP from its code in the spring of 2020 and will only be offering extended support until 2021.
 Safari can display FTP info but will default to Finder for all directories.